camunda/camunda-docs/docs/components/concepts/process-instance-migration.md

 ## Jobs, expressions, and input mappings

 We do not recreate jobs, reevaluate expressions, and reapply input mappings of the active elements.
-Any existing variables and jobs continue to exist with the same values as previously assigned.
+Any existing variables, user tasks, and jobs continue to exist with the same values as previously assigned.

 Let's consider an active service task that created a job when it was activated with type `send_mail`.
 In the target process definition, the job type expression is changed as follows: